geo-tp/Cardputer-Nes-Emulator/README.md

 ## About Games

-All games  `.nes` from the **official NES catalog** should be **fully supported** and run at **full speed**.
+All games  `.nes` `.gg` `.sms` games should be **supported** and run at **full speed**.
 You can place the ROM files anywhere on your SD card and select them.

 ✅ Expected behavior:
 - Smooth 60 FPS gameplay
 - Accurate sound emulation
-- SD save/load functionality
+- SD save/load functionality (NES)

-You can pic any `.nes` file from your SD using the file browser.
+You can pic any file from your SD using the file browser.
 When browsing your game list, you can **type the first few letters of a game’s name** to jump directly to it.
 This makes it much faster to find a specific title, especially when your library contains dozens of entries.
 You should **avoid game titles longer than 64 characters**.

-Games are loaded from the SD cards with **slow I/O performance**, it’s strongly recommended **not to put hundreds of game files in the same directory**.
-Large directories can drastically increase load time for rom selection, or even make the file browsers unresponsive (limit 512 files per folder).

-To ensure smooth navigation and faster access, **organize your games into smaller folders**, each containing **fewer than 100 files** whenever possible.